 - withdrawing from friends and family

 - using tobacco

 It’s possible to lessen or limit the stressors in your life.
-Here are a few things that you can do to manage the effects of different forms of stress.
+Here are a few things you can do to manage the effects of different forms of stress.

 If you’re feeling stressed about your condition, know that you aren’t alone.
 You can connect with people online or in your community for solidarity and support.

 Online support groups

 Online support groups can offer helpful tips and a strong community to help you cope.
 For example, Diabetic Connect is an online resource that seeks to improve your quality of life.
 It provides articles, recipes, and informative videos.

 In-person support groups